emerson-escolar/TDAPatents/README.md

 * --metric, -d METRIC

-    Choose a metric. 'euclidean' or 'correlation' or 'cityblock' or 'cosine' or 'bloom' (Bloom et al.'s Mahalanobis normed tech closeness) (default: 'correlation')
+    Choose a metric. 'euclidean' or 'correlation' or 'cityblock' or 'cosine' or 'bloom' (default: 'correlation')

+    Notes: Setting the option `--metric bloom` will use Bloom et al.'s Mahalanobis normed technological closeness, transformed to a dissimilarity measure.
+However, using `--sum_to_one --metric bloom` more closely corresponds to the use in their paper, as they define this closeness measure on "patent shares".

+    Using `--sum_to_one --metric cosine` gives Jaffe's measure of closeness (normalized uncentered covariance) transformed to a dissimilarity measure.

 ### Mapper parameters

 * --mds